-Each year the Committee hosts an Awards Ceremony and Reception to honor individuals and organizations that have promoted independence and civil rights for people throughout the state.
-Award categories include Employee, Agency, Legislator, Nonprofit organization, and the Media.
+The Committee administers an awards program to honor individuals and organizations that have promoted independence and civil rights for people with disabilities.
+An awards ceremony is held annually to recognize the award winners.
+Award categories include Employee, Agency, Business/Nonprofit organization, the Media, Advocate, and Legislator.

-Any employee who is employed by an agency, board, or commission under the jurisdiction of the Governor and meets the following criteria is eligible for this award:
+Award criteria include: An employee who is employed by an agency, board, or commission under the jurisdiction of the Governor and is:

 - An employee with good job performance.

-- Information provided should be based on last fiscal year accomplishments.
+- Information provided should be based on FY14 accomplishments.

 - Agencies will compete within the following three categories: